hspopal/generalization/README.md

    * The individual_items directory has subdirectories with category names.
 Then inside each category subdirectory, are pictures of the respective items, which every color iteration in the format {item}_{color}.png

 * scripts
-This directory is this GitHub repo.
+   * This directory is this GitHub repo.
 * subject_data
-This directory is where all of the subject data will be outputted.
-There is also a subdirectory for subject data from development testing (so you can output data while you are testing your stimuli and any coding changes.
+   * This directory is where all of the subject data will be outputted
+   * There is also a subdirectory for subject data from development testing (so you can output data while you are testing your stimuli and any coding changes.